18 Best Gins For A Gin And Tonic

 With this in mind, they created some amazing flavored gins, particularly citrus-flavored gins, as these are widespread on the Amalfi coast.

-The most popular of the citrus-flavored gins would have to be Malfy Gin Con Limone, but Malfy Gin Con Arancia is another great one.
+The most popular of the citrus-flavored gins would have to be Malfy Gin Con Limone, which is great combined with tonic.

-These gins are infused with lemon and orange respectively, giving the gin a whole new layer of freshness.
+This gin is infused with lemon, giving the gin a whole new layer of freshness.

 With such a citrusy fresh taste, you’d expect these Malfy gins to go great in just about any cocktail.
 And that’s definitely the case.